Make an “Anything-Product"

 An internet connection – that lets you interact with anything or anyone on the web

-If you can’t expand the heating of your microwave, find a way to build an instant cooler into it.
+If you can’t expand the heating of your microwave, then find a way to build another kitchen product into your microwave.

 2. Go lower – Pivot to making the building blocks of your product